 Are spiders dangerous?

-The brown recluse spider lives in our area and is a dangerous species.
-If bitten by a brown recluse spider you will experience an intense burning sensation.
-Their venom causes symptoms like fever, difficulty sleeping, and the ulceration of the tissue around the bite site.
-The open ulcer is prone to infection and difficult to heal.
+The brown recluse spider is a dangerous species in our area.
+If bitten by a brown recluse spider, you will experience an intense burning sensation.
+Their venom causes symptoms like fever, difficulty sleeping, and ulceration of the tissue around the bite site.
+The open ulcer is prone to infection and is difficult to heal.
 If a brown recluse spider ever bites you, you should seek medical attention to treat the symptoms.

 Why do I have a spider problem?